View our webinar recording: ‘Stability Study Design – Bracketing and Matrixing’ with guest speaker Dr. Mark Powell.

 The use of reduced study designs such as bracketing and matrixing can reduce the cost of formal stability studies.
 This webinar describes when the use of such approaches is allowable, together with their associated benefits and risks.

-To outline the benefits and risks of this approach we are hosting a webinar with guest speaker Mark Powell from Mark Powell Scientific Limited on ‘Stability Study Design – Bracketing and Matrixing’.
+To outline the benefits and risks of this approach we hosted a free webinar with guest speaker Mark Powell from Mark Powell Scientific Limited on ‘Stability Study Design – Bracketing and Matrixing’.

 In this webinar you will learn about:

 - Bracketing study designs